I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

-You’re surely doing a lot of work in your salon that is visual and that other people would find inspiring.
+You’re sure doing a lot of work in your salon that is visual and that other people would find inspiring.
 If you start sharing your work on Pinterest, you can easily build a following.
 There are many salons that have built a strong following on Pinterest.
 But how do you turn that into business?

-This means you can build a large following but of people but they aren’t necessarily based in your area and will likely never become a salon client of yours.
-However, if your salon business stretches beyond just the physical salon, you can be very valuable for you to be on it.
+This means you can build a large following of people but they aren’t necessarily based in your area and will likely never become a salon client of yours.
+However, if your salon business stretches beyond just the physical salon, it can be very valuable for you to be on it.
 For example, if you sell products or digital content on your salon’s website, you can drive a lot of visitors from Pinterest to your website.

-Having content from you website pinned on Pinterest also increases the trust of your website in the eyes of Google, meaning your salon’s website will start to show up better in search results which will benefit your local salon business.
+Having content from your website pinned on Pinterest also increases the trust of your website in the eyes of Google, meaning your salon’s website will start to show up better in search results which will benefit your local salon business.

 YouTube & Blogging for Salons & Spas